blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 However, this notation (although intuitive) is to the best of my knoweldge, non-standard.
 Maybe there are reasons for it, or a standard (better) notation we can adopt?
 Or if none (which would be surprising) we could define our syntax using [Backus-Naur Form](https://datatracker.ietf.org/doc/html/rfc4234).
 Advantage: geeks will love us.

-### Reply-to is maybe unnecessary

-The schema allows requests to specify a [`reply-to`](#reply-to) and idnicate which mode of answer is prefered with regards to the two possible scenarios: [scenario of nested responses](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#scenario-1---nested-responses) and [scenario of direct responses](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#scenario-2---direct-responses).

-However, it is likely that the System receiving a request will decide how to respond depending on the type of request and depending on its relationship with the user, in which case speficying this field is unnecessary.

 ### Representation of Legal Articles

 Is there a better way to unambiguousely refer, in a machine-readable way, to parts of legislations?